Natsumaniac/HelloWorld-PROJECT_X-Automated_Attendance_Tracking_System/03. Design/README.md

 # Design
-This folder contains the Conceptual Model and High
+This folder contains the Conceptual Model and High Level Diagram